 The danger of course if you are truly struggling with addiction is that the often accompanying deep level of denial that you will likely be experiencing means you will settle for a website that denies addiction even exists.

 As you can imagine, the addiction-denying website mentioned above might speak to the part of you that wants to keep going with the addiction.
-A claim that disputes the widely-held understanding of addiction may well concur with your own denial and keep you going along the long road (sometimes short road) to loss.
-Because that’s what addiction, in my experience, leads to – loss of connection, loss of hope, money, dignity, self, love, and for some, life.
+A claim that disputes the widely-held understanding of addiction may well concur with your own denial and keep you going along the long road (or sometimes short road) to loss.
+Because that’s what addiction, in my experience, leads to – loss of connection, loss of hope, money, dignity, self, love, and for some, loss of life.

 So how do you know if your problem is “just a problem” or an addiction?
 I guess a simple, and extremely reductionist, answer is – try stopping (and here’s the crucial bit) and STAY STOPPED.

-So, in short, what’s the answer to “am I addicted or do I just have a problem?”
+So, in short, what is the answer to “am I addicted or do I just have a problem?”

 At the end of the day, if you are asking yourself the question, maybe you and the people that love you deserve an informed answer.
 I truly hope you find your answer and act on it.
 Recovery happens, and when it does it is truly a reconnection with self and others.